 Preparing for Potential Cyberattack

 Although some internet presence is expected in this day and age, be cautious and selective about what you put up.
-Does your website really need to list employee phone numbers, extensions, or emails?
+Does your website need to list employee phone numbers, extensions, or emails?
 The more contact information you give out, the more doors a phisher can try to open.

 Encrypt vital information.
 In particular, set up and require encryption for employees that are telecommuting.

-Train your employees in what to look out for and how to react if they suspect phishing.
+Train your employees on what to look out for and how to react if they suspect phishing.
 Who do they contact?
 Do they delete the email or save it for IT to examine?
 What if they discover a problem after putting in their login information?

 Ask your IT department to update you and the rest of the company on new phishing scams.
 This will keep anti-phishing training fresh in employees’ minds and let them know what to look out for.

 Back up information frequently and in multiple places.
 Remember the 3-2-1 rule.
-Keep at least 3 copies of your data, stored on at least 2 different forms of storage media, and have 1 of them located offsite.
+Keep at least three copies of your data, stored on at least two different forms of storage media, and have 1 of them located offsite.
 For instance, store two copies on cloud storage and one copy on an external hard drive at the office.
 This way, if phishers go in and alter your contact list or plant something malicious, you have a clean backup to work from.

 When backing up your data, make sure they aren’t connected to your home network.
 Also, don’t forget to back up your business phone’s data.

 Use anti-phishing software and keep it fully updated.
 This software has been specially designed to detect and disable phishing attempts.
-Look for programs that work with the Domain based Message Authentication, Reporting, and Conformance policy (DMARC).
+Look for programs that work with the Domain-based Message Authentication, Reporting, and Conformance policy (DMARC).

 While you’re at it, keep all other software fully updated and patched.
-These companies are constantly making their programs more robust against cyberattacks.
+These companies are continually making their programs more robust against cyberattacks.
 If you fall behind and are working off of older versions of the software, hackers will find it an easy target.
 Just remember to verify the update first.

-Consider converting HTML email into text only messages.
+Consider converting HTML email into text-only messages.
 You can also disable HTML email messages.
 This limits phishers’ options for fooling employees with doctored hotlinks and other tricks.